 Know that old song, Where Did Our Love Go?
 Many women in their 40s, 50s, and 60s are asking, "Where did our sex go?"
 Loss of desire is common among women in the years before and after menopause.
 Desire problems peak between ages 35 to 64.

 Hormones don't deserve all the blame, though.
 The causes of lost sex drive are complex.
 Here are some of the top reasons for "hypoactive sexual desire disorder" and what can be done.

 Before menopause, your sex drive peaked just before and after you ovulated.
 But when your periods stop, estrogen dips, and those revved-up days in your cycle are gone.

 Menopausal women may respond less to touch, too, and find it harder to get aroused.
-Less estrogen also means less blood flow to the vagina, and more dryness.
+Less estrogen also means less blood flow to the vagina and more dryness.
 So when you do have sex, it can hurt.
-Who wants sex that feels bad?

 Traditional hormone replacement therapy doesn't seem to kindle desire for most women.
 What it can do is ease hot flashes and other symptoms that leave you feeling not-so-sexy.